 Puccinellia rupestris (With.)
 Fernald & Weath.
-(Stiff Saltmarsh-grass)

-Draft account.
+(Stiff Saltmarsh-grass) Draft account.

+vc15 and 16

+Rarity / scarcity status

 Puccinellia rupestris is a southern coastal plant, mostly found by the Bristol Channel, the Solent, Kent, Essex and Suffolk.
 It is a nationally scarce plant with a fairly similar distribution and behaviour to Puccinellia fasciculata.
-Although not much more frequent than the latter (with 68 hectad records in the British Isles for 2000-18, in comparison with 57 for P. fasciculata), it is not so highly regarded for conservation purposes, its threat status being one of 'Least Concern', both in relation to England and to Great Britain as a whole.
+Although not much more frequent than the latter (with 50 hectad records in the British Isles for 2000-18, in comparison with 47 for P. fasciculata), it is not so highly regarded for conservation purposes, its threat status being one of 'Least Concern', both in relation to England and to Great Britain as a whole.
 This status was assessed having regard to its decline in comparing the periods 1930-1969 and 1987-1999; but if records for 1987 onwards were assessed against 'all time' records (so as to include those before 1930), a significant decline of 45% would be shown.
 This suggests that much of the decline had preceded 1930; but in Kent, there is some evidence of decline since the 1970s.
 The species is neither rare nor scarce in Kent.

+Account

 The first Kent record appears to be a specimen mentioned by Hanbury and Marshall (1899) as gathered by Professor Henslow at Frindsbury in 1827, and held by Northampton Museum (who have since parted with their collection).
 Another early record was by Matthew Cowell (A Floral Guide for East Kent, etc., 1839), bordering Oare Creek.
 Hanbury and Marshall treated the grass as a native of muddy shores, banks, salt marshes; local, and apparently absent from the south coast.
 They listed it from Plumstead, where not uncommon on roadsides and ditch banks in the marshes, along the Thames estuary eastwards to Higham, by the tidal Medway, on Sheppey, from Oare to Herne Bay, and on salt marshes at Thanet.
-Absence from the south coast was not total: there is an 1839 specimen at Kew collected by John Ball at Dover; and Miss Cobbe noted it at Folkestone Harbour39; but these records are exceptional.
+Absence from the south coast was not total: there is an 1839 specimen at Kew collected by John Ball at Dover; and Miss Cobbe noted it at Folkestone Harbour40; but these records are exceptional.
 Francis Rose made or received records in the 1940s-60s corresponding to the historic distribution, fleshing out a little more the presence of the grass along the Hoo peninsula.

 Nagden Marshes.
-Photo by ILiam Rooney, 3 August 2011

-Philp (1982) gave Puccinellia rupestris as present on sea-walls, and along tracks on clayey soils on the coast from Gravesend to west of Birchington, overall rather local and scarce, with 28 tetrad records.
+Photo by Lliam Rooney, 3 August 2011 Philp (1982) gave Puccinellia rupestris as present on sea-walls, and along tracks on clayey soils on the coast from Gravesend to west of Birchington, overall rather local and scarce, with 28 tetrad records.
 Until this point, it had been very much a coastal plant.
-Then in 198240, six colonies were found on a 12km stretch of the A21 (constructed 1967-71), one of these occupying over 400m of verge.
+Then in 198241, six colonies were found on a 12km stretch of the A21 (constructed 1967-71), one of these occupying over 400m of verge.
 The spread of de-icing salt had clearly created suitable habitat, but the arrival of the grass (considered likely to have been introduced south of Sevenoaks, and to have spread north from there) involved a jump of at least 25km, in a direct line, from the nearest population, in the north Kent saltmarshes.
 No other populations could then be traced on suitable intervening roads.
 It seems probable that introduction was via vehicle tyres, although the areas where the grass grows naturally are generally not subject to public vehicular access.
-These roadside sites were not included in the 1991-2005 survey (Philp, 2010), and indeed a systematic survey of the road has not been carried out again; some aspects of road construction and drainage have since been altered, and traffic intensity has increased considerably.

-39 BEC Report for 1923 (1924), 7(1): 223.
+These roadside sites were not 40 BEC Report for 1923 (1924), 7(1): 223.